Undergraduate ABET accreditation

 The William E. Boeing Department of Aeronautics & Astronautics offers one undergraduate degree covering both air and space engineering -- the Bachelor of Science in Aeronautical & Astronautical Engineering (BSAAE).

-The BSAAE is accredited by the Engineering Accreditation Commission (EAC) of Accreditation Board for Engineering & Technology (ABET).
+The BSAAE is accredited by the Engineering Accreditation Commission (EAC) of ABET.
 ABET is a non-profit, non-governmental accrediting agency for academic programs in applied science, computing, engineering, and engineering technology.
 ABET accredits thousands of undergraduate programs at hundreds of colleges and universities around the world, and is recognized by the Council for Higher Education Accreditation (CHEA).

 - UW College of Engineering Accreditation & Continuous Improvement Committee